yiyuan-he/aws-otel-dotnet-instrumentation/README.md

 1. Having one of [VSCode](https://code.visualstudio.com/docs/languages/dotnet), Visual Studio, or ReSharper installed
 2. Having dotnet cli installed.

+## Important

+Although this repository is released under the Apache-2.0 license, some Dockerfiles uses Windows as a base image, which is licensed under the following terms https://learn.microsoft.com/en-us/virtualization/windowscontainers/images-eula.

 ## Building the Project

 ### Building Locally